 - Moms Offering Mentoring Support, otherwise known as the M.O.M.S.
 Program, pairs young first-time mothers with experienced mothers as Mentors.
 M.O.M.S. strives to lay a foundation for parenting and build independence skills that a new mother can use throughout life.

 - Together Everyone Achieves More, also known as the T.E.A.M.
-Program, pairs adolescents ages 10 to 14 with a caring adult to show them the power of positive choices.
+Program, pairs adolescents in grades 4-12 with a caring adult to show them the power of positive choices.
 T.E.A.M. strives to encourage self esteem, reduce risky behaviors related to smoking and substance abuse, and engage positive behaviors that an adolescent can use throughout life.

 Referrals: Refer yourself or someone else by clicking on and completing one of the referral forms below: